Rhoptry

-A rhoptry is a specialized secretory organelle.
-They are club-shaped organelles connected by thin necks to the extreme apical pole of the parasite.
+A rhoptry is a specialized secretory organelle found in Apicomplexa protozoan parasites.
+Rhoptries are club-shaped organelles connected by thin necks to the extreme apical pole of the parasite.
 These organelles, like micronemes, are characteristic of the motile stages of Apicomplexa protozoans.
 They can vary in number and shape and contain numerous enzymes that are released during the process of host penetration.
 The proteins they contain are important in the interaction between the host and the parasite, including the formation of the parasitophorous vacuole (PV).

 Characteristics

 Rhoptries are one of the three characteristic secretory organelles present in all Apicomplexa along with micronemes and dense granules.
 Rhoptries and micronemes are localized at the apical complex of the Apicomplexan organism, which suggests common ancestry of the members of the phylum and the evolution process they have experienced.
 The name rhoptry indicates its shape as it comes from the Greek word for "club-shaped."
 These large membrane-bound organelles are electron-dense and highly acidic and have similar high density across those in Apicomplexan species.

 There is a variation in the number of rhoptries present in different species and during different developmental stages.
 For example, the tachyzoite stage of Toxoplasma gondii, which is found during the acute phase of toxoplasmosis, has 10 to 12 rhoptries, while the bradyzoite stage observed during the chronic phase of the infection has one to three rhoptries.
 Plasmodium falciparum merozoites have two, the sporozoites have two to four, and the noninvasive ookinetes have none.
 Meanwhile, Cryptosporidium sporozoites only have a single rhoptry.